PlayStation Now: History

-On February 17, 2017, Sony announced it would discontinue PlayStation Now on PlayStation 3, PlayStation Vita, PlayStation TV, Sony Bravia televisions (modeled between 2013–15), Sony Blu-ray players and all Samsung televisions by August 15, 2017.
+On February 17, 2017, Sony announced it would discontinue PlayStation Now on PlayStation 3, PlayStation Vita, PlayStation TV, Sony Bravia televisions (modeled between 2013 and 2015), Sony Blu-ray players and all Samsung televisions by August 15, 2017.

 On September 20, 2018, Sony announced that users on PlayStation 4 would be able to download PlayStation 2 and PlayStation 4 games offered via the service as Sony started to gradually roll out the new feature to subscribers.

 On January 23, 2019, Sony announced that the service would be launching in Spain, Italy, Portugal, Norway, Denmark, Finland and Sweden later in the year.
 A beta for these countries launched in early February and the full service launched on March 12, 2019.

 On April 22, 2021, Sony announced that support for 1080p streaming would start rolling out during the week.

 On December 3, 2021, Bloomberg reported that Sony was working on a new subscription service codenamed "Spartacus".
-The service would be a merger of the company’s current services, PlayStation Plus, and PlayStation Now, with the company reportedly set to keep the Plus branding.
+The service would be a merger of the company's current services, PlayStation Plus, and PlayStation Now, with the company reportedly set to keep the Plus branding.
 The service would include three tiers: the first would include all the benefits that PlayStation Plus would include, the second would expand upon the first by including a catalog of titles, and the third one would expand upon the first two by including game trials as well as a catalog of games from the PlayStation, PlayStation 2, PlayStation 3, and PlayStation Portable.

 On March 29, 2022, Sony officially announced the merger of the two services under the Plus branding.
 The merger took place over May and June 2022.

 Games

-PlayStation, PlayStation 2, PlayStation 3, and PlayStation 4 games on PlayStation Now could be streamed to PlayStation 4, PlayStation 5, and PC.
-As of 2020, there were over 800 games available, with over 300 of them available for download to PlayStation 4 and PlayStation 5.
+PlayStation 2, PlayStation 3, and PlayStation 4 games on PlayStation Now could be streamed to PlayStation 4, PlayStation 5, and PC.
+In 2020, there were over 800 games available, with over 300 of them available for download to PlayStation 4 and PlayStation 5.
 New games were added every month.

 After a 7-day free trial, there were three pricing options available for the subscription service.

 A separate subscription fee for online multiplayer was not required for PlayStation Now games.
 The three pricing options gave access to both single player and online multiplayer components.